anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

         For example, see [MyCrypto's Protecting Yourself and Your Funds guide](https://support.mycrypto.com/staying-safe/protecting-yourself-and-your-funds).

-8. Edit `hardhat.config.js` with the following text
+8. Edit `hardhat.config.js` with the following text:

     ```js
     /**